What is FSCS?

 If your employer goes out of business or the defined benefit pension scheme cannot pay out your benefits, you may be able to claim compensation from the Pension Protection Fund.
 Should your claim be successful, the amount you could receive will depend on whether you’ve already reached retirement.
 If you’ve already reached retirement age you could get 100% of the value of your pot and if you haven’t reached retirement age yet, you could get 90% of the value of your pot.

 If you have a pension investment product, and the company providing it goes bust, the FSCS may be able to help you get compensation, up to 100% of the current value of your pension pot.
 If you have a Self Invested Personal Pension, and an underlying product within it such as investments, insurance or deposits fails, you may also be able to claim compensation from the FSCS.
 Currently, SIPPs are covered by the FSCS up to a value of £85,000.

 PensionBee and FSCS

-PensionBee are a proud member of the FSCS.
+PensionBee is a proud member of the FSCS.
 The holdings in the PensionBee Personal Pension are structured as long-term insurance contracts and therefore benefit from this protection status.
 This means that if something happens to our money managers, which is where your money is kept, your pension will be protected by the Financial Services Compensation Scheme up to 100%.
 We’ll also pursue any compensation on your behalf.